NayyerAhmad/PHP_ToDo_List/readme.md

+# To Do List

-A simple ToDo list app made on PHP and mysql
+Simple To Do list app made on PHP and mysql as database

-Features:
+## Features

 can add items along with date stamp, can delete items